 8. Multiple speakers

-Subtitles for the deaf and hard of hearing speaker changes are made clear by putting the name inside square brackets, e.g.
+For deaf and hard-of-hearing viewers - speaker changes are made clearer by putting the name inside square brackets, e.g.

 [Tom] Let's Make it!

-If there is more than one speaker in the same subtitle, we label the speakers using a -, e.g.
+If there is more than one speaker in the same subtitle, we label the speakers using a dash, e.g.

 -[Tom] What a buzz!